 There is no westbound exit for Hanging Lake.
 If traveling west on I-70, take the Grizzly Creek exit #121 and head back east on I-70 to exit #125, Hanging Lake.

 Hikers can drive their personal vehicles and park in the Hanging Lake rest area.
 The permit cost is per person and includes parking.

 Heads up!
 Vehicles over 25 feet are not allowed in the parking area (in case you have your camper).

 Taking the Shuttle

-The Hanging Lake Express shuttle will not be operational in 2022.
+The Hanging Lake Express shuttle was not operational in 2022.
 Check back later to see if it will be running in 2023.